 - If you have no idea about a student’s reading level, you’ll just have to stab in the dark until something sticks.
-We use a basic Quick Check to start.
+We use a basic Quick Check.

 - Find the range of levels for your grade level.

-- Read the passage yourself and think of a few questions you can check for understanding.
-Choose a word or two that might cause a student some difficulty understanding its meaning or the context in which its used.
+- Read the passage yourself and think of a few questions you can use to check for understanding.
+Choose a word or two that might cause a student some difficulty understanding its meaning or the context in which it’s used.

-- On our Reading Assessment Quick Check there are a few ready-made, questions you can use to talk with your students after they’ve read a passage.
-These are questions that can be used with any book or text passage.
+- On Reading Assessment Quick Check has a few ready-made, questions you can use to talk with your students after they’ve read a passage.

 - Invite the student to read with you.
 Choose a spot inside the classroom away from other students.
 You might be wondering what all your other students are doing at this point.
-We’ll have an entire post about this in the future, but ask your students to silent read or have a task ready for them to do independently (even if that’s colouring).
-Explain to the class that you do not want to be interrupted and that everyone will get a chance to read with you
+Ask your students to silently read or have a task ready for them to do independently (even if that’s colouring).
+Explain that you do not want to be interrupted.
+Everyone will get a chance to read with you

 - Before starting the book, do some pre-reading activities.
 Ask the student to read the title and tell you what they think the book might be about.
 Look at the cover.
 What does the cover tell you about the book?
 Is this book nonfiction or fiction and how do you know?

 - Explain to the student that you are checking to see how well they read so you can plan reading lessons in the future.
 Also, tell them that you may need to read together a few different times until you figure out the right level, so he/she should just relax and do their best.
 It isn’t a text.